Rotten-LKZ/concisedb/update.md

 This file shows you what updated every version.

+## Version 0.1.6 on 2022-03-21

+Fix: Default options aren't work normally

 ## Version 0.1.5 on 2022-03-21

+*This version was been deleted because of an unrepaired bug*

 Fix: Default options

 ## Version 0.1.4 on 2022-03-20

+*This version was been deleted because of an unrepaired bug*

 This version is the same as Version 0.1.3.